 3. Roasted red peppers

 Florina peppers are a popular ingredient in Mediterranean cuisine due to their sweet and mild flavor.
 However, they may only sometimes be readily available or in season.
-In such cases, roasted red peppers can be a great substitute to add a slightly sweet and smoky flavor to your dishes.
+In those cases, roasted red peppers step in nicely, bringing that same slightly sweet, smoky flavor to your dishes.

 Roasting red peppers is easy and simple, bringing out their natural sweetness.
 Depending on your preference, you can roast them on a grill or in an oven.
 Once the peppers are roasted, you can easily remove the skin and seeds, then slice them into thin strips or small pieces.